MrSquid25/SLAE/Assignment 1/README.md

       00000012  680200270F        push dword 0xf270002 (0f27 in litte endian is 27f0 which is 9999 in decimal)

 So, we only need to modify this line every time we want to change the listening port.

-To do that easily, compile_bind_shell.sh was created, which ask to the user the filename and the port you will want to be set to the final binary.
+To do that easily, compile_bind_shell.sh was created, which ask to the user the filename and the port that will be set to the final binary.